catalyst-team/catalyst/docs/faq/multiple_keys.rst

 Catalyst supports models with multiple input arguments and multiple outputs.

 Suppose that we need to train a siamese network.
-Firstly, need to create a dataset which will yield pairs of images and same class indicator which later can be used in contrastive loss.
+Firstly, need to create a dataset that will yield pairs of images and the same class indicator which later can be used in a contrastive loss.

 .. code-block:: python